The Upmarket Move to $147K: Shift to Higher-Value Clients for $90K–$100K Operators

 Client responses:

-5 of 8 accepted referral to other consultant (smooth transition)
+5 of 8 accepted referral to another consultant (smooth transition).

-1 of 8 unhappy (wanted to stay, but accepted the decision)
+1 of 8 was unhappy (wanted to stay, but accepted the decision).

 Months 5–6: Enterprise Client Acquisition Continued